margomerritt/Election_Analysis/README.md

 ![votes_per_county](https://user-images.githubusercontent.com/111299372/197276287-d43e88d9-fd82-4244-bee1-e4060e74c675.png)

--Which county had the largest number of votes?
+* Which county had the largest number of votes?
 Denver had the largest number of votes with a total of 306,055 votes cast in its county.

 ![largest_county_turnout](https://user-images.githubusercontent.com/111299372/197276306-b4532e58-e4e5-49af-a029-6684d65b8ad5.png)

--Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+* Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
 Candidate Charles Casper Stockham received 23.0% of the total votes with 85,213 votes cast for him.
 Diana DeGette received 73.8% of the total votes with 272,892 votes cast for DeGette.
 Raymon Anthony Doane received 3.1% of the total votes cast with 11,606 votes cast for him.

 ![individual_votes_cast](https://user-images.githubusercontent.com/111299372/197276319-a70eb712-763f-4d43-b9f3-d504bd6476a7.png)

--Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+* Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
 The winner of the congressional election is Diana DeGette with 272,892 votes cast for her.
 DeGette received 73.8% of the total votes.

 ![election_winner](https://user-images.githubusercontent.com/111299372/197276334-578eb0bd-b439-4c6f-9f54-a5c620391c22.png)